 The AIATSIS Family History Unit can help people researching their Indigenous family history.
 The AIATSIS Finding Your Family website is an online resource with a focus on helping people to learn how to do Indigenous family history research.
 AIATSIS offers an Australia-wide service.
 The Aboriginal and Torres Strait Islander Biographical Index enables you to do an online name search of some of the material in the collection.
 AIATSIS cannot compile family trees or help you to confirm Aboriginality, but they can offer you advice on how to begin this work yourself.

 Fax: 02 6261 4285

 State Library of Victoria

-The State Library of Victoria has a significant collection of books and manuscript material relating to Aboriginal people, as well as many family history resources.
-The library has a designated Family History & Newspapers Room where you can access genealogy books, indexes, databases and microform collections.
-The room is open during normal library opening hours and there are staff available to help you get started with your research.
-Some resources are also available online.
+The State Library of Victoria has a significant collection of books and manuscript material relating to Aboriginal people, as well as many family history resources including genealogy books, indexes, databases, microform collections.
+Family history librarians are available to help you get started with your research.
+Many resources and guides are also available online.

 328 Swanston Street, Melbourne VIC 3000